-ii.
+i.
 Policy loans

-The majority of the policy loans bear interest at the annual rate of 9%-11% (2020 - 9% - 11%).
+The majority of the policy loans bear interest at the annual rate of 9%-11% (2021 - 9% - 11%).
 The loans are secured by the cash surrender values of the policies on which the loans are made.
-Interest is accrued on a monthly basis and the loans are generally due on termination of the policy.
+Interest is accrued monthly, and the loans are generally due on termination of the policy.